 Visiting McLadke Orchard

-The farm is open for fall activities Friday, Saturday, and Sunday 11:30 am – 8 pm and the farm store is open Tuesday – Friday from 11:30 am – 8 pm and during the fall festival, which runs now through November 15th.
+The farm is open for fall activities Friday, Saturday, and Sunday 11:30 am – 8 pm and the farm store is open Tuesday – Friday from 11:30 am – 6:30 pm.

-Admission is $10/person and ages 2 and under are free.
+Admission for 2023 has not been announced yet, but in 2022 it was $10/person and ages 2 and under are free.
 The ticket includes everything but your pumpkin, extra apples for slingshotting (you will get a few apples to slingshot with your ticket) and extra feed for the animals.

 McLadke Orchards also does field trips during the week so if you’re interested, give them a call.